arifwidip/slidewizard/readme.txt

 3. Insert your SlideWizard into the post.

 == Changelog ==
+= 1.1.1 =
+* Fix: Javascript not loaded when Slider called using do_shortcode

 = 1.1.0 =
 * Add: Rounded Theme, rounded slider with animated rounded thumbnails
 * Add: Thumbnail Theme, slider with thumbnail navigation